The Ultimate Guide to Money Management

 Saving for retirement is a key part of money management, since that is savings you will definitely need to have in place at some point in your life.
 If you are employed full-time you likely have access to an employer-sponsored retirement plan, but you also have the option to invest in individual retirement plans.

 Employer-sponsored plans.
-In the U.S., employer-established retirement plans are called 401(k) plans.
-In Canada they are called Registered Pension Plans (RPP).
+In the U.K., employer-established retirement plans are pension plans.
 Your employer sets up a plan into which employees’ can invest pre-tax income.
 In many cases employers will match employee contributions up to a particular amount.

 Individual plans.
-In the U.S., individuals can invest in IRA plans, including Roth IRAs that allow investing after-tax income.
-In Canada, these types of plans are called Registered Retirement Savings Plans (RRSP).
-These types of plans often come with caps on how much you can contribute (and no matching).
+In the U.K., individuals can invest in a self-invested person pension.
+SIPPs provide the same tax benefits offered by other types of pension schemes and tax relief from the government.

 The earlier you can start investing in your retirement, the better, since the power of compound interest will help your money grow over time.
 If you haven’t started yet, don’t panic.
 Just get enrolled in a plan as soon as possible and start putting money away on a regular basis.